Hurricane Matthew: Jamaica and Haiti brace for 'life-threatening' storm

-(CNN)A ferocious hurricane packing 130-mph winds is threatening to wreak havoc on Haiti and Jamaica as it trudges through the Caribbean Sea.
+Though a hurricane warning remains in effect in Jamaica, the latest advisory says tropical storm conditions will reach the island sometime Monday.

-Hurricane Matthew, a slow-moving storm now within roughly 300 miles of Jamaica and Haiti, is expected to dump dozens of inches of torrential rainfall on both islands starting Monday.
-After that, Matthew is expected to plod north toward Cuba, where it's expected to make landfall near Guantanamo Bay Tuesday night.
+Several islands in the Caribbean region are under hurricane watches or warnings.
+The storm is expected to remain "powerful" through early Wednesday, the National Hurricane Center said.

-"This rainfall will produce life-threatening flash floods and mudslides," the National Weather Service said late Sunday night.
+"This rainfall will likely produce life-threatening flash floods and mudslides," the hurricane center said.
 "Preparations to protect life and property should be rushed to completion."

 Epic rainfall, brutal strength in Haiti

-The National Weather Service reported Monday Matthew could dump up to 25 inches of rain on southern Haiti -- including 40 inches in isolated areas.
+Matthew will likely make landfall sometime Monday night off the western tip of the Tiburon Peninsula, which includes most of Haiti's southern coast, the National Hurricane Center said.
+"Destructive waves" could push the storm surge to between 10 and 15 feet in parts of Cuba, Haiti and the Bahamas, the center said.

-Matthew will likely make landfall sometime after Monday night just off the western tip of the Tiburon Peninsula, the National Weather Service said.
-The storm surge is expected to reach 10 feet along the coastline.
-Rainfall of up to nearly two feet could lead to major flooding and trigger perilous landslides.
+The hurricane could be especially devastating for Haiti as much of the country's infrastructure remains weak

-In addition, a direct hit on Haiti could also be disastrous as much of the country's infrastructure remains weak after the 2010 earthquake that killed more than 200,000 people.
-Haiti continues to recover from a cholera outbreak after the quake that killed another 10,000.
+after the 2010 earthquake that killed more than 200,000 people.
+Haiti continues to recover from a post-quake cholera outbreak

 The US State Department issued a travel warning Sunday urging Americans in Haiti to leave as quickly as possible.